 Slow Cooker Variation

 - Can we make this vegetarian chili any easier?
 You betcha.
-Follow step 1. as directed, then transfer it to the slow cooker.
-Repeat with the zucchini and summer squash.
+Follow step 1 as directed, then transfer it to the slow cooker.
+Repeat with the zucchini and yellow squash.
 Then add the chile mixture, tomatoes, beans, salt, chili powder, cumin, oregano, beer, and stock to the pot, using only half the amount of beer and stock called for in the original recipe.
 Cook on medium, covered, for 1 hour and 30 minutes.
 Then cook on high, uncovered, for another 1 hour and 30 minutes.

 Hungry for more?
 Chow down on these:

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!